Learn the best way to complete an internal audit for your compliance management program.

-Identifying these high risks during an internal audit is the first step.
-Creating a plan to remediate any of these risks will assure that your organization is ready for an external audit.
+Identifying these risks during an internal audit is the first step.
+Creating a plan to remediate any risks will assure that your organization is ready for an external audit.

-Relying on multiple systems with multiple deployments can cause conflicting versions of truth; you won’t know which set of data is complete and accurate.
+Relying on multiple systems with multiple deployments can cause conflicting versions of truth, and you won’t know which data is complete and accurate to include in your audit.
 A standardized solution can resolve these problems and establish a single source of truth for your entire enterprise.

-Discover the best solutions for you with ZenGRC from Reciprocity.
-ZenGRC provides greater efficiency, improves collaboration, and reduces the time and resource costs associated with compliance processes.
+Discover the best solution for you with the RiskOptics ROAR Platform.
+ROAR provides greater efficiency, improves collaboration, and reduces the time and resource costs associated with compliance processes.

-ZenGRC breaks down the walls between internal audit and compliance groups.
-It is a comprehensive software solution that eliminates information silos and redundant data entry, and improves information transparency and communication.
+ROAR breaks down the walls between internal audit and compliance groups.
+It is a comprehensive software solution that eliminates information silos and redundant data entry and improves information transparency and communication.

 With continuous compliance monitoring, you can create positive audit outcomes by automating the compilation of evidence for internal and external auditors and quickly assessing the acceptability of risk controls.

-Pre-built compliance dashboards provide visibility into completed tasks, open items, and more, to reveal the health of your company’s compliance and IT information security programs along with a simple way to manage your compliance program.
+Pre-built compliance dashboards provide visibility into completed tasks, open items, and more to reveal the health of your company’s compliance and IT information security programs and a simple way to manage your compliance program.

-Learn how ZenGRC can fit into your business and schedule a demo today to help us guide your organization to confidence in infosec risk and compliance.
+Learn how ROAR can fit into your business and schedule a demo today to help us guide your organization to confidence in infosec risk and compliance.